 There are a few options for visiting Montague island with Montague Island Tours.
 The 4-hr Morning tour departs at 8.30 am and includes a 2.5-hr tour of the island with visits to the graveyard, seal colony, a historic lighthouse and the southern end of the island.
 The 3-hr Afternoon tour gives you a shorter visit to the island.
 And from September to January there is an evening tour that includes a 1-hr visit to the lighthouse and the seal colony as well as an opportunity to see the Little Penguins as they return to shore after spending the day in the ocean.

 Meet the wildlife at Narooma Wharf

-In Narooma you don’t have to travel far to meet local wildlife.
+In Narooma, you don’t have to travel far to meet the local wildlife.
 Just make your way to the waterfront and Narooma public wharf and you’ll see pelicans, cormorants, schools of fish, funky blowfish and, most likely a seal or two, and maybe even a stingray.

 The best show in town is put on when the fishing boats come back to the wharf and the fishermen throw scraps of fish to the waiting audience.

 Just before our boat departed for Montague island, a fisherman came to use the fish cleaning table by the wharf.
 Immediately, half a dozen pelicans and about a dozen cormorants gathered in front of him waiting for a snack.
 Just as eager, a bunch of us were standing behind the man waiting to see the ‘show’.

 The man didn’t disappoint.
 He waved a piece of fish in the air in wide arcs in front of the waiting birds and, like on command, the birds followed the movements of his hand with their heads keeping their comically giant bills open.
 Just like the YouTube cat videos.